Learning at Walsh

-Children’s achievements are recognised and celebrated in class and in our weekly celebration assemblies (now via Teams).
+Children’s achievements are recognised and celebrated in class and in our weekly celebration assemblies, which we are delighted to be able to have altogether again.
 This encourages self esteem and self belief that their hard work is valued and recognised.
 Children are encouraged to share their own personal achievements in their out of school activities.

 We set high standards both in work and behaviour and this is reinforced by praise and reward.